devnomadic/Albatross/README.md

 - Process and deploy the Cloudflare Worker to static preview or production workers
 - Create preview environments for feature branches and PRs
 - Maintain a shared `abuseipdb-preview` worker for all development deployments
+- Perform comprehensive security scanning on code and dependencies
+- Analyze C# and JavaScript/TypeScript code for vulnerabilities

 ## Project Structure